Heinrich-Barth/meccg-online/README.md

 It is assumed that the app runs locally at ``localhost:8080``.
 Screenshots may not represent the current state of the screen design, so please be aware of possible changes.

+> [!NOTE]
+> The screenshots shown below are very likely to not represent the actual ui anymore.
+The general concepts, however, have not changed and those images suffice.

 ### Home / Lobby

 You start in the lobby.
 Here, you will find a list of active games, release notes and you will be able to start your own game.